vyniciuspontes/BookStore/README.md

 # BookStore
-Simple BookStore with JavaEE and Glassfish
+Simple BookStore with JavaEE and Wildfly